learn-co-curriculum/phrg-js-basics-logical-operators-readme/README.md

 ```

 ### Boolean shortcut
-In the lesson on conditional statements, we passed values into the `Boolean()` object to check their truthiness.
-As a shorter way to convert any value into a boolean, we can use two bang operators:
+In the lesson on conditional statements, we passed values into the `Boolean()` _constructor function_ to check their truthiness.
+We'll learn all about constructor functions later in the course; for now, just think of it as a factory that optionally takes in some input, _constructs_ a new boolean from that input, and outputs the created boolean.

+As a shorter way to convert any value into a boolean, we can use two NOT operators:
 ```js
 const truthyValue = "This value is truthy.";